 Here’s a list of 15+ Georgia golf resorts that are perfect for both golfers and non-golfers.
 We promise, there’s something for everyone on this list!

 Nestled amid state and national parks, historic land districts, and private land trusts, you’ll find McLemore Golf Resort in Rising Fawn, GA.
 This championship highlands course was created by Rees Jones and Bill Bergin.

-Golfers may remember this as Canyon Ridge golf course, but in 2019, it went through such an extensive renovation that it is considered new.
-The redesigned McLemore course is already garnering accolades including the ‘best finishing hole in America since 2000’ by Golf Digest.
+Golfers may remember this as Canyon Ridge Golf Course, but in 2019 it went through such an extensive renovation, that it is considered new.
+The redesigned McLemore course is already garnering accolades, including the “Best Finishing Hole in America Since 2000” and “Top 100 Greatest Public Access Courses” by Golf Digest.